About Special Education Determinations

 "High-quality data are timely, accurate, and complete.
 In addition, they are usable, accessible, and secure.
 Educators and representatives at the local, state, and federal levels use high-quality...special education data to inform their decisions as they work to meet the needs of children and students with disabilities and their families" (IDEA Data Center, 2017).

 This factor evaluates the LEA's submission of accurate, complete data via New Jersey's Standards Measurement and Resource for Teaching (NJ SMART) and the Department’s web application portfolio, accessed through Homeroom.
 The results are monitored remotely.
-The OSE ensured consistency in measuring data quality by aligning result measurements to that of the NJQSAC manual and processes.
+The OSE ensured consistency in measuring data quality by aligning result measurements to those of the NJQSAC manual and processes.

 Additional Guidance